spotinst/help/src/docs/faqs/README.md

   Signing in using username/password is turned off if SSO is set up for your organization.
 All users, including admins, must use SSO if it’s set up.

+  You may have multiple organizations, some that use SSO and some that don’t:

+    * If your default organization <i>has</i> SSO, then you can only sign in using SSO.
+You can see your non-SSO organizations in the org list and switch to them.

+    * If your default organization <i>doesn’t</i> have SSO, then sign in with your username/password.
+When you switch to an org with SSO, you’ll get the SSO sign-in page.

 * You’re using multiple-factor authentication (MFA) when SSO is set up for your organization.

   Signing in using MFA is turned off if SSO is set up for your organization.